Value of Business Based on Adjusted Owner Benefit

 - In the above example of Bill’s Cabinet Shop, the determined EBITDA was $260,000.

-- Looking at the tax return more closely reveals other hidden assets that may be used to decide the owner benefit of the business.
+- Looking at the tax return more closely reveals other hidden assets that should be included in the adjusted owner benefit.

 - The officer’s salary (paid to Bill) is $100,000.